 Nonhuman Primates in Research

-According to the United States Department of Agriculture’s Animal and Plant Health Inspection Service, 70,797 primates were used in “research, testing, teaching, or experimentation” in the United States in 2018, representing a 12% increase from 2017.
-An additional 35,221 primates were bred, conditioned, or held for use in teaching, testing, experiments, research or surgery but not yet used for such purposes.
-Nonhuman primates accounted for 10% of Animal Welfare Act-covered animals used last year.
+According to the United States Department of Agriculture’s Animal and Plant Health Inspection Service, 68,257 nonhuman primates were used in “research, testing, teaching, or experimentation” in the United States in 2019.
+An additional 40,269 primates were bred, conditioned, or held for use in teaching, testing, experiments, research or surgery but not yet used for such purposes.
+Nonhuman primates accounted for 9% of Animal Welfare Act-covered animals used last year.

 Many species of nonhuman primates are used in biomedical and behavioral research, including cynomolgus macaques, rhesus macaques, pigtailed macaques, African green monkeys, squirrel monkeys, baboons and capuchins, among others.

 Nonhuman primates are used for a diverse range of research.
 A study published in 2014 in the Journal of the American Association for Laboratory Animal Science assessed the types of biomedical research that rely heavily on nonhuman primates and determined that the majority of studies involve pharmaceutical research and development; neuroscience, neurology or neuromuscular disease research; vaccine development or testing; pharmaceutical preclinical safety research; and immunology or autoimmune disease research.

 Nonhuman primates are also involved in research of infectious diseases, biodefense or biological warfare, cancer, cognition, behavior or psychological diseases, maternal deprivation studies, organ or tissue transplantation, aging or degenerative diseases, HIV/AIDS, surgical technique development, reproduction or reproductive diseases, biomechanics/biomedical device development, and imaging studies.